developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether a Device User is allowed to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN).

-- If the value ***Disallow*** is chosen, then the Device User will be blocked from using the Settings Menu to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN).
+- If the value ***Disallow*** is chosen, then the Device User is blocked from using the Settings Menu to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN).
 This can be used to ensure that the Administrator settings related to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN) cannot be overridden by the Device User.

-- If the value ***Allow*** is chosen, then the Device User will be allowed to use the Settings Menu to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN).
+- If the value ***Allow*** is chosen, then the Device User is allowed to use the Settings Menu to control locking of the WWAN adapter to a single Public Land Mobile Network (PLMN).
 This can be used to enable the Device User to override any locking of the WWAN adapter to a single Public Land Mobile Network (PLMN) that was set by the Administrator.

 ### Wireless WAN Configuration - Dual SIM Dual Standby Mode

 This Managed Configuration allows an Administrator using an EMM to configure whether the WWAN adapter should handle multiple SIM card(s) in Dual SIM Dual Standby (DSDS) Mode.

-- If the value **Off** is chosen, then the WWAN adapter will be configured to handle multiple SIM card(s) in Single SIM Mode, which means that only one SIM at a time will be usable for all carrier services.
+- If the value **Off** is chosen, then the WWAN adapter is configured to handle multiple SIM card(s) in Single SIM Mode, which means that only one SIM at a time is usable for all carrier services.
 To use a different SIM, the current SIM will need to be switched and ALL carrier services will switch to the new SIM.

-- If the value **On** is chosen, then the WWAN adapter will be configured to handle multiple SIM card(s) in Dual SIM Dual Standby Mode, which means that two SIM cards, if present, can be used at the same time, but only one SIM can be chosen for each carrier service.
+- If the value **On** is chosen, then the WWAN adapter is configured to handle multiple SIM card(s) in Dual SIM Dual Standby Mode, which means that two SIM cards, if present, can be used at the same time, but only one SIM can be chosen for each carrier service.
 For example, one SIM might be used for voice calls and text messages while the other SIM might be used for data.
 This can be beneficial if the carriers associated with those SIMs have different performance, pricing, coverage, etc. for various carrier services.

 ## Zebra Licensing Configuration